grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 #### Let's see it!####

-To see full screen running, just run the game and press **F11**.
-It should work.
+To toggle in and out of full screen mode, just run the game and press **F11**.
 If you are curious, comment out the dispatcher call and call TryEnterFullScreenMode without dispatching and see what happens (ahem, crash, ahem).

-To see the toast notification,  just play a round and wait 40 seconds.
+To see the toast notification,  just win a battle in the game and wait 40 seconds.
 You can even exit the game, the notification will fire even when game is not running.
 This way you could re-engage a user who has not played your game in a few days.

 #### Discussion around inlining code ####